alosadagrande/tekton-dpdk/blog.md

 # OpenShift Pipelines (Tekton)

 OpenShift Pipelines is a powerful tool for building continuous delivery pipelines using modern infrastructure.
-The core component runs as a controller in a Kubernetes cluster.
+The core component runs as a controller in a Kubernetes cluster like OpenShift.
 It registers several custom resource definitions (CRDs) which represent the basic Tekton objects with the Kubernetes API server, so the cluster knows to delegate requests containing those objects to Tekton.
 These primitives are fundamental to the way Tekton works, once you have OpenShift Pipelines Operator installed you can list them:

 ```sh
 oc get crd | grep tekton | awk '{print $1}'